💨 Why Does My Baby Fart So Much?

 3. 🦠 Gut Bacteria Doing Their Thing

+As your baby’s digestive tract gets colonized by bacteria (aka the microbiome), those microbes start digesting undigested milk sugars.
+Fermentation of those sugars (like lactose) = gas.
 Some babies are more sensitive than others.
 If your baby is especially farty and fussy, they might have a touch of lactose sensitivity or dairy protein intolerance — especially if you're breastfeeding and consuming dairy.

 4. 💩 They Can’t Coordinate a Poop (Yet)

 Seriously.
 Babies have to learn how to poop and fart.
 That means their pelvic floor, abdominal muscles, and rectal sphincter are often out of sync, leading to a lot of… extra pressure noises.
+This is part of something called infant dyschezia — a fancy name for when babies strain and grunt and look like they’re trying to lift a car, only to produce… one little toot.

 🤔 When Should You Worry?